Organizations and Community Ministries

 Interfaith Spring Break Trip

 Join us during spring break for an interfaith community service trip focused on social justice, direct service, community cooperation, and interfaith exploration.
-The Spring 2020 trip will be an Alternative Break in partnership with Elon Volunteers to the Lakota Oglala Tribe in Pine Ridge, South Dakota.
-Students from all backgrounds (religious and non-religious) are welcome to apply. 🏳️🌈The Interfaith Spring Break Trip welcomes the diverse beliefs/wordlviews and affirms the diverse identities of all its participants.
+The Spring 2022 trip is yet to be determined.
+Students from all backgrounds (religious and non-religious) are welcome to apply.
+Last year, the Interfaith Spring Break Trip traveled to New York to engage with and learn about different faith communities. 🏳️🌈The Interfaith Spring Break Trip welcomes the diverse beliefs/wordlviews and affirms the diverse identities of all its participants.

 - Multifaith Coordinator: Allison Pelyhes